Financial support for school leavers

 *Please note, all support is subject to eligibility.

-If you are eligible for travel support, you will receive a monthly allowance to pay for your travel, based on the cheapest mode of transport.
+If you are eligible for travel support, you will receive a monthly allowance to pay for your travel, based on the cheapest mode of transport, up to a £60 maximum monthly payment.

 To qualify for support with travel, students aged 16-18 must meet one of the following criteria: